 As the pandemic unfolded through 2020-2021, teams were forced to reevaluate everything: how they work, how they collaborate, how they live.
 In this talk, I discuss our continuing journey at Google to understand and meet our team and maintain culture in trying times.

 As a design manager at Google, I drive a cross-functional UX team executing research, visual, and interaction design.
 I lead quarterly/annual planning and set vision for multiple enterprise efforts in the ads space.
 I own strategic efforts around accessibility, UX allocation, and design sprint practice, enabling focus for our team, stronger xfn collaboration, and product success.
-I consult with multiple tool teams across the globe, guiding partners nascent to UX partnership on design and research craft.
+I consult with multiple tool teams globally, guiding partners new to UX partnership on design and research craft.

 As one of the first designers in San Francisco for Atlassian, I initiated and drove Atlassian's contextual inquiry program and guerrilla user-testing, exploring 10+ new products with 200 people annually.
 I led design for Atlassian Marketplace and in-tool plugin manager, utilizing facilitated design to bring stakeholders together.